Honors & Awards

 Community Health Advisory & Information Network Project: Dr. Aidala is Co-Principal Director and Study Director of the Community Health Advisory & Information Network (CHAIN) Project, an ongoing study of persons living with HIV or at high risk of infection in New York City.
 CHAIN is conducted in collaboration with the HIV Planning Council and the New York Health Department of Health and Mental Hygiene.
 Each year multiple reports are written, responding to the questions, interests, and priorities of the DOHMH and the Planning Council and its workgroups.
 To date, over 200 reports have been written examining a range of topics with focus on unmet health and social service needs, trends in service utilization, and various outcomes among multiple CHAIN cohorts.
 CHAIN has been a major source of service planning data for the City since 1994.
 All reports are available at no cost and widely distributed to provider, advocacy, and consumer communities.

 Frequent Users of Services Enhancement ( FUSE) Evaluation: Dr. Aidala was the Principal Investigator for the New York City, Frequent Users of Services Enhancement ( FUSE) Evaluation.
 FUSE is a supportive housing intervention for homeless re-entry populations with multiple episodes of homelessness and incarceration, FUSE in an interagency initiative implemented by the New York City Departments of Correction (DOC), Homeless Services (DHS) and Health and Mental Hygiene (DOHMH), in collaboration with the Corporation for Supportive Housing and local housing providers.
-Evaluation results have informed expansion of housing initiatives for formerly incarcerated individuals with multiple needs.
-Dr. Aidala continues her involvement as a consultant on FUSE initiatives in New York City and nationally.
+Evaluation results have informed expansion of housing initiatives for formerly incarcerated individuals with multiple needs in New York and nationally.
+Dr. Aidala continues her involvement as a consultant on evaluation of FUSE initiatives, and the importance of housing services to facilitate successful community return from incarceration.

 Aidala AA, Wilson MG, Shubert V, Gogolishvili D, Globerman J, Rueda S, Bozack AK, Caban M, Rourke SB.
 Housing Status, Medical Care, and Health Outcomes Among People Living With HIV/AIDS: A Systematic Review.
 American Journal of Public Health.
 2016 Jan;106(1):e1-23.